geschke/grkopv-dashboard/README.md

 ![Solar_Inverter_Dashboard_Grafana](https://user-images.githubusercontent.com/272754/185182296-e1d2dd3c-3ce7-4b93-9c62-cd94e3b3171e.png)

-This repository contains the documentation and all files necessary to build a Grafana dashboard for Kostal Plenticore inverters using the invafetch and invaps tools running in a Docker environment.
+This repository contains the documentation and all files necessary to build a Grafana dashboard for [Kostal Plenticore inverters](https://www.kostal-solar-electric.com/en-gb/products/hybrid-inverter/plenticore-plus/) using the tools [invafetch](https://github.com/geschke/invafetch) and [invaps](https://github.com/geschke/invafetch) running in a Docker environment.

+This description is not affiliated with Kostal and is no offical product of KOSTAL Solar Electric GmbH or any subsidiary company of Kostal Gruppe.

 ## Prerequisites